 EC660 Environmental Economics.

-Additional elective courses following a theme determined by the student and approved by the advisor and the chair of the graduate committee.
+Additional elective courses selected by the student with the approval of their advisor.
 At least two of the electives must have an environmental or sustainability focus as defined in the ISE Graduate Handbook.

 Students completing a thesis must take at least three additional elective courses for a total of at least 18 credit hours.
 Students completing a project must take at least four additional elective courses for a total of at least 21 credits of coursework.